-In the age of generic templates, it can be difficult to distinguish between sites which are essentially made using the same mould as one another.
+In the age of generic templates, it can be difficult to distinguish between sites that are essentially made using the same mold as one another.
 This is not just a branding issue, but also one which can create complications and compromises depending on your industry and the related needs of your clients.

 As such, good web design from experts like Parachute, should be bespoke, allowing you to offer industry-specific features and functionality so that customers are catered to according to their unique requirements.

 While the main reason that visitors arrive on your site may be to find out a particular piece of information, encounter a specific service or identify a particular product, good web design should also take the opportunity to establish and reinforce your brand image and overarching identity.

 Visual tools have the power to communicate a lot of information in a short span of time.
 Therefore, utilizing visual elements is always a great opportunity to strengthen brand awareness and recall.
 This should be both an explicit and implicit process, governing everything from your use of logos and images to the fonts you choose, and the color pallet that defines your site.

 Branding is a holistic part of building a website, and this brings values to clients and the business alike since it creates a cohesive impression of your organization and demonstrates its reputability in one fell swoop.

 Aside from the considerations of page layout, interface design and branding, one of the most important assets that good web design can endow from a client perspective is that of quick page load speeds and comprehensive cross-platform compatibility.